RevDownie/RevDownie.github.io/_posts/2020-07-13-toms-data-onion.md

 title: Tom's Data Onion - A language a layer
 ---

-I stumbled across a new programming puzzle on *r/programming* called "Tom's Data Onion" (https://www.tomdalling.com/toms-data-onion/).
+I stumbled across a new programming puzzle on *r/programming* called ["Tom's Data Onion"](https://www.tomdalling.com/toms-data-onion/).
 The puzzle (well actually set of puzzles) is built in layers such that solving one layer generates the instructions for the next layer.
-I'm not going to cover how I solved the puzzles (my solutions are on GitHub if anyone is interested https://github.com/RevDownie/TomsDataOnion) but instead talk a little bit about the languages I used to solve the puzzles.
+I'm not going to cover how I solved the puzzles (my solutions are on [GitHub](https://github.com/RevDownie/TomsDataOnion) if anyone is interested) but instead talk a little bit about the languages I used to solve the puzzles.

 I do quite a lot of coding challenges (CodinGame, Reddit Daily Programmer, Advent of Code, etc) mostly because I enjoy them but partly because I see them as a good opportunity to practice langauges I've not worked in for a while and also as a way to learn and test out new languages.
 I thought it would be fun to try and solve each layer of the Onion in a different language (BTW before this I'd never written an ascii85 decoder and now I have about 4 in various states of completeness).